antonshulgin/memorobot/README.md

 ```bash
 #!/bin/bash
 perl ./memorobot.pl chat.freenode.org 6665 memorobot "#angularjs" ./obey.tsv ./dict.tsv
 ```

-Once the bot joins a channel, it listens for mentions, reads a keyword if provided, and recalls a snippet associated with said keyword:
+Once the bot joined a channel, it starts listening for mentions, reads a keyword if provided, and recalls a snippet associated with said keyword:

 ```
 <some_user> memorobot: currencies